Bundle Dyeing Knitted Fabric

 One thing I will say comparing the knit to weave is the fabrics retain a lot more water!
 And so drying them out was trickier and I had to construct a tarp/towel combination to stop the airing cupboard getting flooded.

-After curing for 3 weeks. and washing with PH neutral soap..here are the results...
+After curing for 3 weeks. and washing with PH neutral soap...here are the results...

 The patterning came out a lot stronger than I was expecting - I was thinking it would be more muted and dispersed.
-The colour is quite a bright yellow/brown which I'm not 100% sure works with the colour of the yarn!
+The colour is quite a bright yellow/brown which I'm not 100% sure works with the base colour of the yarn!
 I may overdye these with avocado pits as these create a dusky pink colour.

 References: